More Podcasts Go Exclusive: Is That Good?

 To regular podcast listeners, it’s a phrase as familiar as the tag lines for Squarespace or ZipRecruiter.
 Usually as the episode is winding down, the podcast host makes a sincere plea.
-“Be sure to rate and review on .”
+“Be sure to rate and review on (your listening app of choice).”
 However, that phrasing seems destined to fade away as more podcasts become exclusive to specific platforms.
 But is this a good or a bad thing?
 Let’s talk it over.

 Last Podcast Network the Latest Example